Forrest Gander

-Forrest Gander (born 1956) is an American poet, translator, essayist, and novelist.
+Forrest Gander (born January 21, 1956) is an American poet, translator, essayist, and novelist.
 The A.K.
 Seaver Professor Emeritus of Literary Arts & Comparative Literature at Brown University, Gander won the Pulitzer Prize for Poetry in 2019 for Be With and is chancellor of the Academy of American Poets and a member of the American Academy of Arts and Sciences.

 Early life

-Born in Barstow, California, Forrest Gander grew up in Virginia, where he and his two sisters were raised by their single mother, an elementary school teacher.
+Born in Barstow, California, Forrest Gander grew up in Virginia, where he and his two sisters were raised by their single mother, Ruth Clare Cockerille, an elementary school teacher.
 The four shared a two-room apartment in Annandale.
-Gander's estranged father ran The Mod Scene, a bar on Bleecker Street in Greenwich Village, New York City.
+Gander's estranged father ran the Mod Scene, a bar on Bleecker Street in Greenwich Village, New York City.
 With his mother and sisters, Gander began to travel extensively on summer road trips around the United States.
 The traveling, which never stopped, came to inform his interest in landscapes, languages, and cultures.
-Forrest and his two sisters were adopted by Walter J. Gander soon after Walter Gander's marriage to their mother, nee Ruth Clare Cockerille.
-Gander earned a B.S. in geology from the College of William and Mary and an M.A. in creative writing from San Francisco State University.
+Forrest and his two sisters were adopted by Walter J. Gander soon after his marriage to their mother.
+Gander earned a B.S. in geology from the College of William and Mary.
+After graduation, he had taken up a job in Washington DC, and had been considering a doctoral degree in paleontology when he was diagnosed with stage-three melanoma.

+As he started to recover from melanoma, he decided to apply for MFA programs.
+He graduated with an M.A. in creative writing from San Francisco State University.
+There he met his first wife, C. D. Wright, with whom he relocated to Mexico for a number of years before returning and settling on the East Coast.

 Career

 A writer of multiple genres, Gander is noted for his many collaborations with other artists, including Eiko & Koma.
 He is a United States Artists Rockefeller Fellow and the recipient of fellowships from the Library of Congress, the National Endowment for the Arts, the John Simon Guggenheim Foundation, The Whiting Foundation, and the Howard Foundation.
 In 2017, he was elected as a Chancellor to the Academy of American Poets and in 2019, he was awarded The Pulitzer Prize in poetry.

-He taught at Providence College and at Harvard University before becoming the Adele Kellenberg Seaver Professor of Literary Arts and Comparative Literatures at Brown University in Providence, Rhode Island.
+He taught at Providence College from 1988 to 2000, with visiting professorships to the Iowa Writer's Workshop and Brown University in between.
+He also taught at Harvard University before becoming the Adele Kellenberg Seaver Professor of Literary Arts and Comparative Literatures at Brown University in Providence, Rhode Island.
+At Brown, he led poetry and translation workshops, invited and hosted visiting writers and filmmakers, and taught seminars dedicated to eco-poetics, poetry in translation (with an emphasis on Latin America, and sometimes Asia), and to fellow poets such as the late Robert Creeley.